loicm/shopify-webhook/README.md

 # Verify Shopify Webhooks signature

-Shopify has a [Webhooks features](https://docs.shopify.com/api/webhooks/using-webhooks) and they can be verified by calculating a digital signature.
+Shopify has [Webhooks features](https://docs.shopify.com/api/webhooks/using-webhooks) which have to verified by calculating a digital signature.

 Here is a small class to do the job.

+I use this is a tiny project to try [phpspec](http://www.phpspec.net/).

 ## Install